-- I. Hiking in Grand Teton National Park - 2.
-A field trip to Yellowstone National Park - 3.
-A Grand Canyon National Park creation field trip which includes Arches, Zion, Natural Bridges, Bryce Canyon, Canyonlands and more. - 4.
+- 1. Hiking/touring in Grand Teton & Yellowstone National Parks - 2.
+A backpacking trip - A Grand Canyon National Park creation field trip which includes Arches, Zion, Natural Bridges, Bryce Canyon, Canyonlands and more. - 4.
 Answers in Genesis field trip with visits to the Creation Museum, Ark Encounter and lectures by AiG speakers.